sledorze/haxe-objective-c-target/README.md

 	make clean
 	make haxe

-or:
+On Mac you can run the build.sh script that will compile Haxe but will run the tests and demos as well:

 	./build.sh

-(for Mac to automatically compile and run Haxe with the demos provided)

-> At request i can provide the Mac executable

 ## Getting started